zowe/docs-site/docs/troubleshoot/app-framework/app-troubleshoot.md

 Follow these steps:

-- Verify if API Mediation Layer is started or not.
-If it's started, you should be able to see a service status page with all green check marks by visiting `https://<your-zowe-host>:<gateway-port>`.
-If there are any red cross marks, please following [Troubleshooting API ML](../troubleshoot-apiml.md) to identify and solve the issue.
+- Verify whether API Mediation Layer is started or not.
+If it is started, you can see a service status page with all green check marks by visiting `https://<your-zowe-host>:<gateway-port>`.
+If there are any red cross marks, follow the instructions in [Troubleshooting API ML](../troubleshoot-apiml.md) to identify and solve the issue.
-- You may need to wait a little longer to allow API Mediation Layer Gateway to complete it's environment test.
-This could be more noticeable with certain z/OSMF level and Zowe v1.20.0 release.
+- You may need to wait a little longer to allow API Mediation Layer Gateway to complete the environment test.
+This could be more noticeable with certain z/OSMF level and Zowe v1.20.0 release and later.

 ## Server startup problem ret=1115